 I have been helping managers become better leaders in the workplace for longer than I like to admit (think decades, not years).
 When I facilitate leadership sessions, participants are often surprised to learn that I believe credibility is the most essential trait of a leader.
 I am not surprised to learn that they often don’t agree with me about leadership traits, or that our perception of credibility and the day-to-day interpretation of it, are vastly different.
 That’s why I’m writing this article and sharing some career advice, with specific work examples.

-Many managers of people have the misconception that if they have good interpersonal relationships and are honest with direct reports, they are automatically credible.
-There’s the notion that if a manager has good interpersonal relationships with team members, their credibility is on solid ground.
-Granted these factors are important, but the more managers believe this, the more they lose sight of protecting their credibility and demonstrating the right behaviors for effective leadership.
+Many managers of people have the misconception that if they have good interpersonal relationships and are honest with direct reports, they are automatically perceived as credible.
+There’s the notion that if a manager focuses on employee recognition and rewards their level of credibility is on solid ground.
+Granted these factors are important, but the more managers believe they’re the answer, the more they lose sight of protecting their credibility and demonstrating the right behaviors for effective leadership.